By David Joel Miller.

 Planning your topic will help you avoid running out of things to write about.

 The Internet is littered with dead blogs.
 They may have started out with massive content.
 I remember one blog that had huge posts filled with multiple illustrations.
 Unfortunately, I couldn’t figure out what the blog was about.
 After a few posts, the author disappeared.
-If they had a clearer idea what they were writing about and written smaller posts over time, they might have developed a following.
+If they had a clearer idea what they were writing about and had written smaller posts over time, they might have developed a following.

 The blog planning conclusion?